 The Old Cemetery

 I was mad.
 I headed back towards the casita, ready for a shower and breakfast.
-But I passed some horse stables and my brown truck just pulled in.
-I needed to "move on" and my 2 hour ride with Alejandro was just the ticket.
-We laughed and carried on and I tipped my kind guide the twenty I had in my pocket for the evil man.
+But I spotted some stables, with a sign for "Horseback-riding".
+My brown truck just pulled in.
+I needed to "move on".
+My 2-hour ride with Alejandro was just the ticket.
+We laughed and carried on and I tipped my kind guide with the twenty I had in my pocket.
 "Go enjoy some BBQ!"
 I laughed, as I left.
 He was much more deserving than the evil man.

 My horse and guide gave me the boost I needed.
 I will forget the grouch and remember all the good people I've met in this area over the years.
 Ready to move on!